Celebrating 150 years: Sumner County community digs up the past

 Norma and Larry Dowd drove all the way from Lenexa to see if the letter Larry wrote to their children survived all those years.

-“She talks about trying to ‘guide and teach our girls to think for themselves and to be kind, loving, and growing human beings,’” Deana Bushell, one of Sistrunk’s daughters said.
+“She talks about trying to ‘guide and teach our girls to think for themselves and to be kind, loving, and growing human beings,’” said Deana Bushell, Sistrunk’s daughter.

 It was one of many items that stood the test of time and weather.
 Other letters written in pen ink weren’t so lucky.